-I believe that the iPad is a powerful tool that can make education more accountable, more engaged, and more equitable.
+I believe that the iPad and other mobile devices are powerful tools that can make education more accountable, more engaged, and more equitable.
 If you’d like to know more, you can check out the talk I gave to faculty at Jacksonville University in April 2016.
 (Don’t be dismayed by the length of the video; much of it is Q&A!)

-Hood College is a 1:1 iPad campus and has been recognized as an Apple Distinguished School.
+Hood College was a 1:1 iPad campus from 2013-2018 and has been recognized as an Apple Distinguished School.
 I started teaching with the iPad in 2012.
 I use my iPad every day in my work and in my classroom and encourage my students to do the same.
 Here’s a video with my basic tips and tricks for using your iPad in college.

 I’m often asked which apps I use regularly.
 Topping the list are three apps that come standard on the iPad: I use the Mail and Calendar apps to stay organized, and Safari to surf the web.
 (I have tried other browsers, like Chrome, but always return to Safari.)
 I am also a big believer in free apps.
 Any app listed below that costs money is something that I feel is 100% worth its purchase price, but many of them are free!